© C.Castilla - stock.adobe.com

 In the programme, students learn design technology, mathematical and formal foundations.
 In addition to a critical understanding of the theories and principles of computer science, the course offers theoretical basics and practical applications of design thinking and design practice.
 Social, cognitive and cultural foundations complement the holistic course offerings.
 Furthermore, dealing with the issues of media informatics requires an interdisciplinary basic education, which also includes knowledge and skills for the creative and applied design of media and their production processes.

-Bachelor's Programme Medical Informatics
+Bachelor's Programme Medical Informatics (to be discontinued)

 The Bachelor's Programme in Medical Informatics combines the teaching of technologies and processes in areas such as life sciences (physics, chemistry, biology), software and requirements engineering, IT planning and IT operations, data protection and process engineering with education in basic medical principles.
 The program based on information technology, medical, mathematical and formal foundations.
 In addition, dealing with the issues of medical informatics requires an interdisciplinary basic education, which also includes knowledge and skills in clinical thinking such as diagnostic processes and documentation.